 The chef and cultural critic Tunde Wey uses food to create provocative and transformative experiences.
-For his SAARTJ project, Wey will cook and present food in various spaces in Nashville to confront issues of race-based wealth disparity, discriminatory development, economic and social agency, and the ways that consumptive acts demonstrate status and privilege.
+For his SAARTJ project, Wey cooks and presents food in various spaces to address issues of race-based wealth disparity, discriminatory development, economic and social agency, and the ways that consumptive acts demonstrate status and privilege.
 SAARTJ is named after Saartjie Baartman, the South African woman who was displayed in nineteenth-century Europe as a freak show attraction due to the size of her buttocks.
 “Baartman's story represents, among other things, the objectification and exploitation of Black, African, and female personhood,” writes Wey.
 “The SAARTJ dinners are about confronting exploitative systems.”
-Wey is interested in how food systems can reinforce democratic ones for encouraging a community’s self-determination.

 SAARTJ: H*t Chicken Sh**t is a critique of gentrification and Black displacement in Nashville, with the main dish operating as a metaphor for the continued appropriation of Black culture (foodways) and wealth (labor and land).
 The project involves a series of community dinners and a three-day pop-up restaurant that will sell Nigerian-style hot chicken in exchange for property or cash.
 All proceeds will be used to purchase or rehab property, with the goal to create permanently affordable housing in historic North Nashville.
 Any properties collected during the pop-up will be transferred to the community in the 37208 zip code, specifically in block group 1, census tract 143.